blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/azureplugin/installingtheplugin.md

 # Installing the Azure DevOps plugin
-From the Azure Pipelines page, add the Detect plug-in for ADO.
+From the Azure Pipelines page, add the [solution_name] plug-in for ADO.

 **Install the [solution_name] extension for Azure DevOps**